 Below are the most practical, evidence-informed benefits.
 Use them as talking points with a partner or as a checklist when choosing a product.

-Transition to action: apply a thin layer to the entrance and any contact points.
+Apply a thin layer to the entrance and any contact points.
 Add more if you feel drag—don’t push through discomfort.

 Latex likes water or silicone; it doesn’t like oil.
 U.S. guidance is clear: use water- or silicone-based lube with latex condoms; skip petroleum jelly, body lotions, or cooking oils because they can weaken latex and increase break risk.
-CDC+1

-Small habit, big payoff: add a drop inside the condom tip (not over the reservoir) and more on the outside.
+Add a drop inside the condom tip (not over the reservoir) and more on the outside.
 It boosts sensation and reduces breakage from friction.

-Pro tip: avoid flavored, warming, or “tingle” additives if you’re sensitive; keep it simple.
+Avoid flavored, warming, or “tingle” additives if you’re sensitive; keep it simple.

 Aligns with U.S. safety standards

 In the United States, personal lubricants are regulated medical devices.
 FDA classification recognizes lubricants intended to moisturize and lubricate for sexual activity; some are also cleared as condom-compatible or fertility-friendly.
-FDA Access Data+1

-How that helps you: buying mainstream, labeled products gives you ingredient lists, lot tracking, and labeling about condom compatibility.
+Buying mainstream, labeled products gives you ingredient lists, lot tracking, and labeling about condom compatibility.

 Easier cleanup